Society is transitioning from the industrial age to the information age, and data is becoming the world’s most valuable resource.

 Centralized servers containing valuable or sensitive information are targets for hackers, as we saw in the iCloud hack of 2014 and the Dropbox hack of 2012.
 These systems are only as secure as the measures put in place by the companies running them.
 Even the world’s best and most funded tech teams cannot protect themselves: see Equifax, Verizon, Target, etc. The fact that each of these companies actually takes custody of customer data means that there is always risk of theft.

 These companies also have broad jurisdiction to censor individuals or data, to provide users’ data to governments or other law enforcement agencies, or even to sell customer data to advertisers.
 They are central points of failure that are targets for nefarious actors and are inherently fragile.
-Earlier this year, for example, a human error by an Amazon S3 employee caused several prominent websites to temporarily go offline.
+Earlier this year, for example, a human error by an Amazon S3 employee caused Region") several prominent websites to temporarily go offline.

 Blockchain technology has created the first opportunity to rethink cloud storage on a technical level and as an economic system by solving these major problems.
 Blockchain-based decentralized storage is cheaper, more secure, faster, censorship resistant, and more distributed than existing cloud storage solutions.
 It leverages the fact that massive amounts of storage space sits unused on people’s hard drives around the world; creating a market for this allows people to monetize their spare storage space.
 The influx in supply into the global storage market will drive down storage prices.
 To do this in a secure, trustless, peer-to-peer fashion is the promise of the blockchain itself.